jtlicardo/bpmn-assistant/README.md

 3. Diagram interpretation - Provides text descriptions of BPMN diagrams.
 4. Drag-and-drop functionality - Users can drag and drop BPMN files (containing only supported elements) into the editor, then ask the LLM to edit or explain the process.
+5. Image attachments - Paste, drag, or upload an image to include it with a chat message.

 ## Supported elements